 Under Florida Statute § 893.135(1)(f) trafficking in methamphetamine provides for the following penalties:

-- 14 grams or more of methamphetamine is a first degree felony with 3 year minimum mandatory and a $50,000 fine;
+- 14 grams or more of methamphetamine is a first-degree felony with 3 years minimum mandatory and a $50,000 fine;

 Methamphetamine Statutes in Florida – The Florida Alliance for Drug Endangered Children explains Florida’s Criminal Meth Statutes and the harm caused to children if the commission of the crime occurs in a structure or conveyance where any child under 16 years of age is present or if the commission of the crime causes any child under 16 years of age to suffer great bodily harm.